Pennsylvania Rental Laws – an Overview of Landlord-Tenant Rights in Pittsburgh

 • Disclosure of mold.
 A landlord must notify renters of any known mold issues.
 The disclosure must identify the possible health threat and should be given to a potential tenant before they sign the lease.

 • Disclosure on utilities.
-Have you impliedly or explicitly agreed in the rental agreement terms to pay for some utility bills?
+Have you impliedly or explicitly agreed in the lease agreement terms to pay for some utility bills?
 If you have, then your tenant can hold you responsible for any disconnections or interruptions that arise.

 Pennsylvania Landlord-tenant laws and landlord tenant act